hitbear/SilvioElfInfection/README.md

 for Linux x86_64

-This is little proof of concept exercise how to infect an ELF file (ET_EXEC) with shellcode.
+This is a little proof of concept exercise how to infect an ELF file (ET_EXEC) with shellcode.
 The approach is the "Silvio Infection Method" which is described in lots of books and websites.

 prog.c is the source code for our "victim" ELF.
 It prints out its own PID in an infinity loop.